warfare-plugins/social-warfare/readme.txt

 == Changelog ==

+= 3.2.0 (13 AUG 2018) =
+* Created shortcode for Pinterest Image.
+* Created Custom Pinterst Description on a per-image basis.
+* Fixed the Total Shares icon/counts not displaying.
+* Fixed many JS related issues on floating and mobile buttons.
+* Fixed an issue where some buttons did not display on some posts (after 'post_updated' fires).
+* Fixed the total shares missing counts from LinkedIn and Google Plus.
+* Fixed floating buttons not showing until bottom of content.
+* Fixed where posts were receiving false share counts from Facebook.
+* Fixed the update process for addons (like Pro) so it should now receive dashboard notifications.
+* Fixed sharing on Pinterest when images use relative paths instead of absolute paths.
+* Fixed hidden Pinterest image from covering content "below".
+* Changed the cursor from cursor to pointer for Total Shares hover state.
+* Added option to add data-pin-description to all images in a post.
+* Added !important tags for our Custom Color option.
+* Added check for whether or not to fetch share counts (based on Button Count and Total Count settings).
+* Updated the visibility of Mobile Float Location option.
+* Replaced New Share Counts with Twitcount.

 = 3.1.1 (12 JUl 2018) =
 * Fixed Javascript "minWidth" is undefined.
 * Fixed which buttons are displayed when using Dynamic Sorting.